- Is It Safe To Eat Shrimp During Pregnancy?

-Shrimp is known to be the second most important source of omega-3 fatty acids, which contain eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
-The fatty acid DHA is very important for the growing fetus as it aids in the development of the brain, central nervous system, and eyes (2).
+Shrimp is an important source of omega-3 fatty acids, which contain eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
+The fatty acid DHA supports the development of the brain, central nervous system, and eyes of the fetus (2).

 Calcium, potassium, sodium, and magnesium are essential minerals during pregnancy.
 They stimulate bone health, regulate enzyme production, and maintain fluid balance.
 100g of fresh shrimp gives about 100mg calcium, 300mg phosphorus, and 40μg of selenium.
-Shrimp also contains the right amounts of vitamins A, D, E, B12, and B3 (4).
+Shrimp also contains vitamins A, D, E, B12, and B3 (4).

 Calcium and phosphorus are essential for good bone and teeth in adults, and bone development in babies.
-Selenium boosts mother’s immunity.
+Selenium may help boost a mother’s immunity.

 Shrimps contain 1.8mg iron per 100gm (5).
 Iron helps reduce the risk of anemia in pregnancy and aids proper blood supply to the fetus.
-It also lowers the risk of preterm labors.
+It also helps lower the risk of preterm labors.